prince-chrismc/conan-center-index/docs/developing_recipes_locally.md

 ## Basic Commands

 We recommend working from the `recipes/project` folder itself, this is because you can only change one recipe per pull request, and will help prevent making most mistakes.
+The [entire workflow of a recipe](https://docs.conan.io/en/latest/developing_packages/package_dev_flow.html) can be execute with the [`conan create`](https://docs.conan.io/en/latest/reference/commands/creator/create.html).
+This should look like:

-1. `conan create all/conanfile.py 0.0.0@`
+* `conan create all/conanfile.py 0.0.0@`

+ConanCenter also has a few [support settings/options](supported_platforms_and_configurations.md) which highly recommend to test.
+For example
-ConanCenter also tests a few support settings/options, so `conan create all/conanfile.py 0.0.0@ -o project:shared=True -s build_type=Debug` is a easy way to more sure the package is correct.
+`conan create all/conanfile.py 0.0.0@ -o project:shared=True -s build_type=Debug` is a easy way to more sure the package is correct.

 ### Try it yourself

-For instance you can create packages for `fmt` in various configurations by running:
+For instance you can create packages for `fmt` in various supported configurations by running:

 ```sh
 cd recipes/fmt